 Learning and living in Europe in three languages

-The trilingual branch (French, English, German) of the Master in Advanced European and International Studies (MAEIS) is targeted at students who have completed their undergraduate studies.
+The European Policy and Governance - Trilingual Studies branch (French, English, German) of the Master in Advanced European and International Studies (MAEIS) is targeted at students who have completed their undergraduate studies.
 Its objective is to give students an overarching vision of the political, social, economic, and cultural challenges of today’s world.

-The MAEIS is a one-year programme, subdivided into three terms, plus an optional internship (3-6 months).
+The MAEIS is a one-year programme, subdivided into three terms, plus an optional internship (max.
+3 months).

 The Master’s programme follows an original approach which distinguishes it from other Master’s courses in European Studies and International Relations.
 The MAEIS is an international, interdisciplinary and itinerant programme.
 It is also unique in its multilingual approach to learning.

 Following the slogan “Learning and living Europe”, the participants rotate each trimester, moving their place of studies from Nice to Canterbury and then to Berlin.

 Students who successfully complete the programme are awarded two certifications at the end of the academic year: